ProjectTorreyPines/MXHEquilibrium.jl/README.md

 ```

 ## Boundaries
-Equilibrium.jl also provides routines for working with boundries such as walls or flux surfaces.
+MXHEquilibrium.jl also provides routines for working with boundries such as walls or flux surfaces.
 Internally boundaries are stored as a list of points forming a polygon.

 ```julia